barryosull/barryosull.com/contents/articles/2018-08-27-legacy-code.md

 If a piece of code is incredibly messy and hard to understand, try to write a short paragraph describing what it does.

+The great thing about sketching parts of a design you are trying to understand is that it's informal and infectious.
+(I do this but rarely , though it is useful, it just feels easier to power through, sketch feel it slows me down, but does it?)

+Scratch Refactoring: Create a branch, and just mess around trying to refactor it so you get a better understanding.
+When you're happy you've learned all you can, throw it away.
+Take half an hour and try the idea, you'll learn far more than by just looking at the code.

+Delete unused code.
+It just gets in the way of clarity.

+Reasons for an application with no structure: What gets in the way of architectural awareness?
+- The system is so complex it takes time for someone to get the big picture
+- The system is so complex there is no big picture
+- The team is in reactive mod, dealing with emergencies so much that they lose sight of any big picture.

+Architecture is too important to be left to just a few people.
+Everyone should know the architectural plan and have a stake in it.
+They know what to do when they need to make key decisions.

+Tell stories of the system to each other.
+Simplify and condense the functionality, have a shared view.
+Try telling the story in different ways.
+(This is really domain modelling, where the domain is the messy system, you're learning it's language, or at least creating it)

+When someone describes a system, ask for the simplifications.
+Where did you generalise or skip over details?
+Once they've finish one deep dive, ask if there's more to to tool/concept/system.
+Repeat until everyone is satisfied or you hit knowledge walls.
+Maybe pair of an do s spike into that knowledge gap.
+If it's a code problem, do a quick pair code dive.

+There's something about a large chunk of procedural code, it just begs for more code.
+Ignore it's sultry charms.

+All procedural programs are object orientated, it's just a shame that many contain only one object.

+The problem with big classes
+- Confusion: Having 50  to 60 methods makes it difficult to get a sense of it's actual use
+- Many reasons to change: When a class has 20+ responsibilities, it will change A LOT
+- Painful to test

+Extracting objects: Look for similar methods and private vars only used by those methods, group them in code, see if there's an object/concept hidden there.

+Many private/protected is a sure sign there's class hiding within it.

+Look for the primary responsibility, try to describe the class in a single sentence, if you can't then the second sentence (or more) is probably another class.

+Legacy issue, duplicated code.
+When you find you have to make the same change in multiple places to make it work.
+Thankfully this is easier to solve, just remove the duplication piece by piece.
+Extract a class/function, test it, call it in the other locations.

+Heuristic: Start small, remove tiny pieces of duplication, it makes the big picture clearer

+When two methods looks roughly the same, extract the differences to other methods, when you do that, you can often make them the exact same and remove one of them.

+When you remove duplication, designs start to emerge naturally.
+No planning required, they just happen.

+The ultimate goal of coding, you don't have to change a lot of code to add new behaviour.

+Monster methods: Methods so large you are afraid to touch them

+Bulleted Method: Methods with nearly no indentation Snaraled Methods: A method domicated by a single large indented section

+Lean of automated refactoring at the start, use it to get code into a place that's easy to test, which makes future changes easier.

+Sense Variables: Variables added to a class so you can sense conditions in a method you want to refactor.
+Add the var, the test checks the value and passes, refactor the method and remove the variable.
+Simple.

+Find code that you can extract confidently without tests, then add tests to cover them.
+Only do this for five lines at most, aim for three.
+(Seems kind of small, but ok, he might have something, you can always combine it back later)

+Not all behaviours are equal in a system, some have more value.

+Break out method object: Extract a monster method into its own class
+Skeletonizing: Extract private methods so that only the control structures (conditional statements) and behavioural calls are left.
+If you can easily combine repeating control and behaviour blocks into a single method, you should, it brings clarity.

+Don't worry about extracted methods having awkward names, just stick with them, don't begin extracting class too soon.
+When you've refactored the class, then look for classes to extract.

+Be prepared to redo extractions.
+You won't always get it perfect first time, sometimes extraction needs to be reverted, but that's because your previous extraction made it so obvious.

+Do one thing at a time.
+Pair programming is great for encouraging this.

+Thee grass isn't really much greener in green-field development.

+If you want to boost morale, pick the ugliest, most obnoxious piece of code in the system and get it under test.
+That should give everyone a feeling of control.

+If several globals are always used or modified near each other, then they belong in the same class.

+Class names should be good, but they don't have to be perfect.

+If you have a method that doesn't use instance or methods, you can turn it into a static method, which is much easier to test.

+When extracting an interface, try to come up with a new name for it (if possible).

+Avoid abstract classes if you can, they make testing harder.
+(Agreed)

+You can give objects setter so you can sense changes, but it makes the object brittle and encourage bad design.
+When you don't have setters the system is easier to understand.